 Skip to the content.

-The Earth Data Challenge (EDC) is a semester-long, team-based program hosted by GRI and EEPS, focused on developing skills in AI-assisted workflows, cloud computing, and Earth data analysis.
+The Earth Data Challenge (EDC) is a semester-long, team-based program hosted by GRI and EEPS, focused on developing skills in AI-native workflows, cloud computing, and Earth data analysis.

 What EDC will cover